Please reach out to the SC Crime Stoppers Council Coordinator at coordinator@888crimesc.com if you cannot find an answer to your question.

 Upload photos, videos, and/or audio files that might assist law enforcement in an investigation

 KEEP IN MIND...Law enforcement cannot make an arrest solely on a Crime Stoppers tip.
-They must develop probable cause to make an arrest.
+They must develop independent probable cause to make an arrest.

 Yes!
 All Certified Crime Stoppers programs in SC offer cash rewards for tips that lead to an arrest.